rodu30/i18n-kit/README.md

 ## Usage

 The API is pretty similar for all supported formats.
-Basically there is a individual formatting function for every type and some options that can be added globally or locally.
+Basically there is an individual formatting function for every type and some options that can be added globally or locally.

 ### Setting options